-For students with very serious behavior violations, the school may suspend the ECE student to the district for a minimum of two days and refer the student to Student Due Process for an assessment and conference with the assistant director of Student Due Process.
-If the ARC considers placement in a district Success Pathway as part of the district's continuum of placement options, the ARC chairperson must secure consultation from the ECE coordinator of placement or his or her designee.
+For students with very serious behavior violations, the school may suspend the ECE student to the district for a minimum of two days and refer the student to ECE Placement specialists.
+If the ARC considers referral to a district alternative placement as part of the district's continuum of placement options, the ARC chairperson must secure consultation from the ECE coordinator of placement or his or her designee.
 Given consultation, the ARC chairperson:

-- Invites a representative of the Success Pathway Team to the ARC meeting. - Conducts an ARC meeting following the steps on page 28 ("Prior to the ARC meeting" and "During the ARC meeting"), including Manifestation Determination, if appropriate. - If a determination is made at the ARC meeting that the behavior is a manifestation of the student's disability, the student should be returned to the placement from which the student was removed unless the parent and the district agree to a change in placement.
-If the behavior is not a manifestation of the student's disability, the student may be disciplined in the same manner and for the same duration as the relevant procedures would be applied to students without disabilities and be placed in a Success Pathways setting.
+- Invites a representative of the Referral Team to the ARC meeting. - Conducts an ARC meeting following the steps on page 28 ("Prior to the ARC meeting" and "During the ARC meeting"), including Manifestation Determination. - If a determination is made at the ARC meeting that the behavior is a manifestation of the student's disability, the student should be returned to the placement from which the student was removed unless the parent and the district agree to a change in placement.
+If the behavior is not a manifestation of the student's disability, the student may be disciplined in the same manner and for the same duration as the relevant procedures would be applied to students without disabilities and be placed in an alternative setting.
+Students must continue to receive FAPE, including all IEP and related services.

-In the event of a behavior violation involving drugs, weapons, or serious bodily injury in which an interim Success Pathway is considered, the ARC chairperson shall secure consultation from the coordinator of ECE placement or his or her designee.
+In the event of a behavior violation involving drugs, weapons, or serious bodily injury in which an interim alternative placement is considered, the ARC chairperson shall secure consultation from the coordinator of ECE placement or his or her designee.
 The ARC chairperson completes the steps listed on page 28 in "Prior to the ARC meeting" and "During the ARC meeting," including completion of Manifestation Determination.
 A disciplinary change of placement may occur for up to 45 school days, even if the behavior is determined to be a manifestation of the disability.
-The ARC may order a change in placement to an interim Success Pathway setting for not more than 45 school days, even if the parent is not in agreement with the proposed placement.
+The ARC may order a change in placement to an interim alternative setting for not more than 45 school days, even if the parent is not in agreement with the proposed placement.
 If the parent refuses a change of placement as determined by the ARC, the district may choose to request an expedited due process hearing.
-Following the 45 school days, another ARC is convened to consider all placement options, including a Success Pathway.
+Following the 45 school days, another ARC is convened to consider all placement options, including an alternative placement.